mcguirepr89/BirdNET-system/README.md

 # BirdNET-system for arm64/aarch64 (Raspberry Pi 4)
 ### Built on https://github.com/kahst/BirdNET -- checkout the Wiki at [BirdNETWiki.pmcgui.xyz](https://birdnetwiki.pmcgui.xyz)

-This project offers an installation script for BirdNET as a systemd service on arm64 (aarch64) Debian-based operating systems.
+This project offers an installation script for BirdNET as a systemd service on arm64 (aarch64) Debian-based operating systems, namely RaspiOS.
 The installation script offers to walk the user through setting up the '*birdnet.conf*' main configuration file interactively, or can read from an existing '*birdnet.conf*'.
 A variety of configurations can be attained through this installation script.

 BirdNET-system can be configured with the following optional services:
 - A 24/7 recording script that can be easily configured to use any available sound card
 - An extraction service that extracts the audio selections identified by BirdNET by date and species
 - A Caddy instance that serves the extracted files and live audio stream (icecast2) (requires dsnoop capable mic)
-- A species list updating and notification script supporting mobile notifications via Pushed.co
+- A species list updating and notification script supporting mobile notifications via Pushed.co (sorry, Android users, Pushed.co doesn't seem to work for you)

+An installation one-liner is available [HERE](https://birdnetwiki.pmcgui.xyz/wiki/Birder%27s_Guide_to_BirdNET-system#Install_BirdNET-system).
+- Prerequisites:
+  - An updated RaspiOS for AArch64 that has locale, WiFi, time-zone, and pi user password set.
+A guide is available [here](https://birdnetwiki.pmcgui.xyz/wiki/Birder%27s_Guide_to_BirdNET-system#Install_the_base_operating_system_.28OS.29)
+  - A USB microphone (dsnoop capable to enable live audio stream).

 ## What the installation does
 1. Looks for a *'birdnet.conf'* file in the *BirdNET-system* main directory